Series: Ideas at Work

 The developers of this series argue that math should not be viewed as a history lesson, teaching formulas and concepts that mathematicians “invented” centuries ago.
 Instead, math time should be an active and even creative process, allowing students to learn through experimentation and exploration.
+(Go to Contexts for Learning on Heinemann’s website for previous units or New Perspectives on Learning for newer units.)

 At Brentano Math & Science Academy, one of the Innovations Project sister schools, third grade teacher Sharon Vinh has been using the Contexts for Learning series extensively in her class.
 She says that one of this learning tool’s major strengths is its ability to tie math back into real-world settings.